 2. Use Modular and Reusable Code

 Modularizing your code is a great way to make scripts more efficient.
-By breaking your scripts into smaller, reusable functions or modules, you can easily use these components across different tests without rewriting them.
+By breaking your scripts into smaller, reusable functions or modules, you can use these components across different tests without rewriting them.
 For example, if every script includes a login step, create a separate login function and reuse it whenever necessary.

 Not only does this make your scripts cleaner and faster to write, but it also makes maintenance easier.
 When a component like the login process changes, you only need to update the login function rather than every individual test script that uses it.